appacademy/jump-start/jumpstart-files/part1/part1.md

   #### `Exercises`
   * Write a function called `vowels(string)` that returns an array of every vowel in the string.
+    * Using comments, write out an approach in pseudocode first.
     * Use the `String#chars` method, which returns an array of characters.
 Then use an `each` over the chars.
   * Write a function called `odd_elements(array)` that prints out every other element (those with odd indices).
 Use `each_with_index`.
   * Write a function called `zip_with_indices(array)` that given an array, converts each element into a tuple (array with two items) with its index.